CFA vs CAIA: Which Is Superior? Or Do Both?

 The CFA program requires knowledge and expertise in a much broader range of financial analysis topics, such as portfolio management, economics, financial reporting, quantitative analysis, derivatives, alternative investments and more.

-In contrast, CAIA designation is more specialized in the alternative investments asset class, e.g. real assets, hedge funds, private equity, CDOs, credit derivatives, and other structured products.
+In contrast, CAIA designation may be perceived more specialized in the alternative investments asset class, e.g. real assets, hedge funds, private equity, CDOs, credit derivatives, and other structured products.

-The CFA program covers alternative investments too, but that’s about 5-10% of its curriculum.
-Thus, CFA exams are broader in topic scope yet shallower in depth, whereas the CAIA is builds up a mile’s depth of knowledge in just one topic: alternative investments.
+The CFA program covers alternative investments too, with an increased focused in it via the Private Markets pathway in the Level 3 curriculum if that was selected.
+Thus, CFA exams offers more flexibility of specialization and job mobility, whereas the CAIA is builds up a mile’s depth of knowledge in just one topic: alternative investments.
 Both qualifications cover the same professional standards and ethics topics though.

 Here’s a quick summary comparing both designations: